Updated May 30, 2019

 Example.
 Karen and Jim are married and have one child.
-Their annual income combined is $55,000.
-If Karen wants to file bankruptcy, she will have to do further calculations to determine if she passes the means test, because her household income exceeds $45,536 (if you are married and want to file bankruptcy by yourself, you must still include your spouse's income on the means test).
+Their annual income combined is $65,000.
+If Karen wants to file bankruptcy, she will have to do further calculations to determine if she passes the means test, because her household income exceeds $56,566 (if you're married and want to file bankruptcy by yourself, you must still include your spouse's income on the means test).

-You can find all of the Mississippi area, borough, and region-specific figures you’ll need for Forms 22A and 22C on the U.S. Trustee’s website at www.justice.gov/ust.
-Click on “Bankruptcy Reform” and then “Means Testing Information.”
+You can find all of the Mississippi area, borough, and region-specific figures you’ll need on the U.S. Trustee Program website.
+Click on “Means Testing Information.”

 Example.
 In Mississippi, the standard amount you list on your bankruptcy papers for housing and utilities varies by county and depends upon the number of people in your household.
-For example, if you live in Jackson County, your mortgage or rent deduction is $854 and your utilities deduction is $510 for a family of three.
-If you have a family of three and live in Adams County, however, these figures change to $585 for a rent or mortgage payment and $526 for utilities.
-You can find housing expense standards for each Mississippi area here.
+For example, if you live in Jackson County, your mortgage or rent deduction will be different than if you were to live in Adams County.

 Some judicial districts and bankruptcy courts require bankruptcy filers to complete additional “local forms.”
 To find out if your court requires additional forms, contact the bankruptcy filing clerk.
 Some courts post these forms online on the court’s website.
 (Below you’ll find a link to Mississippi’s bankruptcy court.)